edom/work/edom.github.io/mathedu.md

     - Bad teachers waste humans, brains, the future of nations, the future of humanity.
         - How many people *can* think but *won't* because their teachers suck?
             - How many people *can* do math but *won't* because their math teachers suck?
+- How do we make learning materials that are not teacher brain dump?
 - Textbooks should answer "Why should I care?"
 - Everywhere in mathematics is *logic*.
     - Everything is a consequence of the definitions.